Skip to content

 The yes has this magical quality of peeling back the protective layers that we can’t help but put between ourselves and the heart of the universe, which is love.

 I had this image as I was writing that last section of the book—and I remember it because I cried when I wrote it, which is always a sign that you’re tapping into something.
-It was this image of when we say yes, it comes back to us as a reign of grace.
+It was this image of when we say yes, it comes back to us as a rain of grace.
 And so, whether it’s the death of a child or a walk in the woods, the intention to walk the way of love yields an abundance of blessings.

 click here to get your copy!